Jefreesujit/react-context-redux/README.md

 ## Usage

-You can use it the same way as redux provider and connect
+You can use it the same way as redux provider and connect.
+Dispatch will be available as a prop by default when connect is used.

 **store.js**
 ```js